P44-DSB - Information for installation and support

 • This points most likely to a loose contact

-• e.g. with DALI bus via busbars, which are not explicitly suitable for bus extra-low voltage, there may be high contact resistances at the contacts - latching/unlatching and moving them a bit may help.
+• e.g. with DALI bus via conductor rails, which are not explicitly suitable for low voltage buses, there may be high contact resistances at the contacts - latching/unlatching and moving them a bit may help.
+Also see here.

 4. if the connected lights appear in the list of P44-DSB, and are not grayed out: Press gear button and use sliders to check luminaire operation.
 If the fixture responds correctly here, but not via scene calls or from the dSS, then it is not a DALI problem, but rather a connection problem between P44-DSB and dSS.